-Child found wandering alone on Auckland street
+Toddler 'escapes' from home, found wandering alone on Auckland street

-A young child was found wandering alone on a West Auckland street.
+A young child was found wandering alone on a West Auckland street after "escaping" from his home.

-A Massey resident took the child in after he was found on the nearby Rehia Rd.
-She changed his nappy and bathed him.
+His worried parents spent two hours looking for him.
+Meanwhile a Massey resident took the child in, changed his nappy and bathed him.

-It is understood a parent came to collect him about 9.40pm, but not before worrried residents knocked on doors in the area in an attempt to to find them.
+She posted to a local Facebook community page that the child was found on the nearby Rehia Rd.

-A resident posted to a local Facebook community page: "My neighbours have found a baba walking the street.
+"My neighbours have found a baba walking the street.

 "No mama or dad, he looks about 2 years old."

-She added that neighbours had been door knocking on doors for over an hour and "no one seems to know where he's come from".
+She added that neighbours had been door-knocking for over an hour and "no one seems to know where he's come from".

 She added: "It is dark now so he is at home with me.
 He had a full nappy and I've had to give him a bath.